MarcinKilarski/Website-Audit/seo.md

 Country-Code Top-Level Domains (ccTLD) extensions end with a country code which indicates where the company is operating.
 Examples of ccTLD extensions include .ie, .co.uk and .nl.
 These extensions are best suited to local businesses as they send a strong signal to users and search engines that the company serves customers in a specific country.

+### 1.5.
+Subdomain
+Overview

+A subdomain is a smaller part of a larger domain.
+For example, the subdomain blog.example.ieis part of the domain example.ie.
+Subdomains are used to separate pages and their content from the main domain.

+Search engines look at subdomains similar to new domains, and they may not inherit the ranking signals the main domain accumulated over time.

+This may make it difficult for pages published under the subdomain to rank in higher position initially, something they would not encounter if they had been published under the main domain.

+If your company does not have sufficient resources, which can be dedicated to building a topicalrelevance of the subdomain, it is recommended to publish all your content on your main domain under a subdirectory (e.g. example.ie/blog/).

+### 1.9.
+Internal Links
+Overview

+Internal links are vital as they allow users and search engines to navigate through content on your site quickly.
+In addition to this, they improve your website’s ranking by passing ranking signals from one page to another.

+Your most vital pages should be linked throughout your site more often than those that are less important, as this increases the chances of visitors finding that page when they are browsing your website.
+Each link also passes a portion of the reputation and rank signals the page has.
+The high number of them indicates to search engines that this is an important page on your site.

+However, having many links on a page decreases the amount of rank-value that each of them passes to the page they are pointing to.
+Therefore, it is a good practice to limit the number of links to pages that are not helpful to users and are not crucial to your business.
+It’s better to have a few carefully chosen links on each page, which are relevant and useful to your visitors, than a lot of them for a no specific reason.

+### 1.10.
+Keywords in Internal Links
+Overview

+Descriptive and clickable words in a link (aka anchor text) are a useful signal that help search engines and users better anticipate what content they will find on that page.

+It is a good practice to have at least a few of these links with included important keywords, like ‘new HP laptops’, and some with relevant keywords, like ‘laptops from 2019’.
+This will make the page to which the link points to more relevant for user queries that are related to ‘new HP laptops’.

+Next time, when the user searches for these products, your page will have higher chance to appear in the search results and be clicked on.

+All your links should include either anchor text or, for images, an alt attribute that is relevant to the target page.

+### 1.12.
+User Generated Content
+Overview

+User generated content is anything that a user adds to your website, which appears on the pages.
+It can be a comment, forum thread, post, image, etc. This content provides a strong signal to users and search engines that there is a living community around this business, helping the website rank higher.
+Gary Illyes, Webmaster Trends Analyst at Google tweets in his ‘Did You Know’ series that ‘quality comments can be a signal of a healthy website’.

+Google treats the user-generated content as a part of your site’s content.
+When users add helpful information to you pages, this can increase the value of your site, improving its ranking for targeted and related user queries.
+However, if your pages are full of low-quality user generated content which is irrelevant to the topic, this can have the opposite effect, leading to a lower ranking of your content in search results.

+Furthermore, spam-like user-generated content with links to questionable sites may destroy the hard work of creating your company brand.
+Google is not in favour of websites that support spammers by having links to their pages, even if they were added by users and not by site owner.
+These pages receive the lowest Page Quality Score, thus reducing their ranking.

+You should control what your users add to your site and set all the links added by them as ‘nofollow’.
+You can also blacklist obvious spam terms and use automated systems like Akismet to defend your site.
+This will prevent your website from supporting those unknown sites on Google.

 ### 1.4.
 Preferred Domain
 Overview